-Air Filter(s): B4VM-E Series Air Handlers are not supplied with a single air filter when shipped from the factory.
+Air Filter(s): B6VMAI Series Air Handlers are not supplied with an air filter when shipped from the factory.
 It is recommended that the filter be cleaned or replaced monthly.
 Newly built or recently renovated homes may require more frequent changing until the construction dust has minimized.
 Filter sizes shown in Table 2 are available at most local retailers.